 There is particularly a need to meet healthcare demands in underserved communities, including immigrant communities and other communities of color.
 Under COVID-19, hospitalization rates amongst Black and Hispanic communities across the U.S. were at least double the national average, and death amongst the older Black and Hispanic population were two times as high as the non-Hispanic white population.

-While the demand for physicians is high, the United States does have the resources to meet this need, in the form of work-authorized immigrant and refugee professionals who are in the U.S. but have been trained abroad.
-There are 2.3 million recently-arrived, college-educated immigrant and refugee professionals in the U.S. today with degrees in high-demand fields like technology, administration, healthcare, and other skilled professions; 165,000 are internationally-trained medical professionals who are unemployed or severely underemployed.
+While the demand for physicians is high, the United States does have the resources to meet this need in the form of work-authorized immigrant and refugee professionals with overseas training and credentials.
+There are 2.3 million recently arrived, college-educated immigrant and refugee professionals in the U.S. today with degrees in high-demand fields like technology, administration, healthcare, and other skilled professions; 165,000 are internationally trained medical professionals who are unemployed or severely underemployed.

 We are underutilizing this talent.

-There are Offices of New Americans in many cities around the country that should be funded with the mandate to support immigrants and refugees who come to the U.S. with international healthcare credentials.
-We are working with ONA in New York State on their Pathways program in a direct service and capacity building role – a model program to this end.
-Critical federal agencies should also direct funding to this group of largely invisibilized immigrants and refugees.
-We are working with the Office of Refugee Resettlement right now to support Afghans with international credentials – an example of targeted focus.
+There are Offices of New Americans (ONA) in many cities around the country that should be funded with the mandate to support immigrants and refugees with international healthcare credentials.
+We are working with ONA in New York State on their Professional Pathways Program in a direct service and capacity-building role — a model program to this end.
+Critical federal agencies should also direct funding to this group of largely invisiblized immigrants and refugees.
+We are also currently working with the Office of Refugee Resettlement to support Afghans with international credentials — an example of targeted focus.

 Although these initiatives have significantly improved opportunities for immigrant and refugee medical professionals and have helped to ease the burden on the healthcare system in certain states, more work can and needs to be done on the federal level.
 By taking these critical steps, we can ensure that thousands of immigrant and refugee physicians are able to contribute their skills and talents while simultaneously addressing the physician shortage in underserved communities across the United States.